USTCSoftware2021/Team_USTC_Software/README.md

 You can simply deploy the frontend and backend together with `install.sh`.
 And it's recommanded to check the content of script before priviledged install.

-**This script works with the assumption of "frontend code in USTC2021-frontend folder, backend code in backend folder, so if not cloned recursively, remove the two empty folder and strip out the -judge suffix, then run the script.**
+**This script works with the assumption of "frontend code in USTC2021-frontend folder, backend code in backend folder", so if not cloned recursively, remove the two empty folder and strip out the -judge suffix, then run the script.**

 The script works like follows: